Summary of course content

-By studying this Cambridge International AS & A Level course you will develop:
+By studying this Cambridge International AS & A Level History course you will develop:

 - an interest in the past and an appreciation of human endeavour